carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ## Our first CWL script

-To demonstrate the basic requirements for a tool descriptor we will recreate the standard "Hello world!" example.
+To demonstrate the basic requirements for a tool descriptor we will create a CWL description for the popular "Hello world!" demonstration.

 __echo.cwl__
 ~~~